Winegrowing

 • Validity of planting authorisations

-These checks are very important to avoid any future legal risks.
+These checks are very important in order to avoid any future legal risk.

 Rights and easements